Whether you’re in your 20s or 60s, we have some helpful tips to help you financially prepare for the future.

 Invest some time in improving your financial wellbeing.
 Make sure you have a clear picture of what you want your retirement to look like.
 Our retirement calculator can give you an indication of whether you’re on track.

 If you have a partner and one of you is a higher-rate taxpayer and one of you is a basic-rate taxpayer, it could make financial sense to boost the basic-rate pension pot.
-Again, this will depend on your circumstances – and remember that tax rules could change in the future.
+Again, the value any tax benefits will depend on your circumstances, and tax rules could change in the future.

-You could consolidate your pension schemes – although be aware of losing any existing benefits and any exit fees involved.
+You could consolidate your pension schemes.
+Although, be aware of exit fees and losing any existing benefits.

 Find out about how to manage your inheritance tax bill.